lukearmstrong/lukearmstrong.co.uk/_posts/2012-11-18-getting-started-with-ubuntu-server.markdown

 `/etc/hosts`

-    192.0.2.0	linode	linode.example.com
+    XXX.XXX.XXX.XXX	linode	linode.example.com

-_Note: Where you see example.com, use your own domain name._
+_Note: Where you see `XXX.XXX.XXX.XXX`, use the IP address of your server, and change `example.com`, to your own domain name._

 ## Set Timezone